WGierke/graph_mining/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── report             <- Generated analysis as LaTeX │
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
     └── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
-        │
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
 --------

 ## Data Preparation